samsheffield/Unreal_Engine_Workshop/docs/week11.md

 ### Soundscape Exploration
 For this assignment, you will be creating a small explorable level which uses Sound Cues to reward and encourage curiosity.

-This should begin at a start screen, swith to a game level, and then finally switch to an end screen which can return to the start screen with a keypress.
+This should begin at a start screen, switch to a game level, and then finally switch to an end screen which can return to the start screen with a keypress.

 _You are welcome to build upon any other classwork you've created for this class thus far._